Lucia-Estevez/Lucia-Estevez/README.md

 My name is Lucia, i´m from Argentina and I´m a student of art and digital design🎨

-💙If you'd like, you can visit my creative Instagram [@LuciaDigital] () 🩷If you wish, you can contact me through my LinkedIn [@MariaLuciaEstevez] (https://www.linkedin.com/in/maria-lucia-estevez-49b438266/?originalSubdomain=ar)
+💙If you'd like, you can visit my creative Instagram [@LuciaDigital] () 🩷If you wish, you can contact me through my LinkedIn [MariaLuciaEstevez] (https://www.linkedin.com/in/maria-lucia-estevez-49b438266/?originalSubdomain=ar)

 ##Skills
 ⭐Projects in Adobe Illustrator.